kwamebio/alx-pre_course/0x01-git/README.md

-An aspiring fullstack developer and a student of ALX
+i am an aspiring fullstack developer and a student of ALX